 Jersey WaterCheck does not update information on a real time basis.
 The focus is on trend analysis rather than on the current state.
-Updates happen on an annual basis and to reflect corrections provided by utilities.
-Metric descriptions include links to the New Jersey Department of Environmental Protection (NJDEP) Drinking Water Watch to get more real time information on your drinking water system.
+Major updates happen on an annual basis and minor updates happen as needed to reflect corrections provided by utilities.
+Metric descriptions include links to the New Jersey Department of Environmental Protection (NJDEP) Drinking Water Watch, which you can access to find more real time information on your drinking water system.
 New metrics will be added based on a collaborative process engaging the data advisory committee members and as they align with Jersey Water Works goals.
 User interface updates will be based on feedback received as more users experience Jersey WaterCheck.